zavolanlab/zarp/README.md

 Reads are processed, aligned, quantified and analyzed with state-of-the-art tools to give meaningful initial insights into various aspects of an RNA-Seq library while cutting down on hands-on time for bioinformaticians.
+For a more detailed description of the individual rules please refer to the [pipeline documentation][pipeline-documentation].

 Below is a visual representation of the individual workflow steps ("pe" refers to "paired-end"):